 Bailey Wantuch is a passionate pedagogue looking to expand online music learning during the COVID-19 crisis.
-She has been teaching remote violin lessons via Skype for over a year with successful results.
-She can also tutor in basic music theory and music history.
+She has been teaching remote violin lessons via Skype for over two years with successful results.

 Chicago native Bailey Wantuch’s musianship and teaching artistry has brought her around the world, most recently to Austria, Canada, Chile, China, France, Germany, Kenya, Mexico, and Switzerland.
 Notably, she has appeared at the Zodiac Music Academy & Festival, the International Music Workshop & Festival, and the Arosa Music Academy: Masterclass at the Highest Level.
 She has also attended prestigious festivals in the USA such as Madeline Island Chamber Music and the Northwestern Summer Violin Institute.
 Wantuch is the violinist for the chamber ensemble Quatuor Æternum, founded in Germany in 2019.
 Locally, she is a member of the Oistrakh Symphony of Chicago and the Northbrook Symphony Orchestra.

 In addition to performing, Wantuch is a passionate and devoted pedagogue having taught at schools worldwide including Cuerdas Frotadas (Chile), La Escuela Superior de Música de la UJED (Mexico), El Sistema Kenya, and the Des Plaines School of Music (USA).
 She is dedicated to social justice through music education and in 2019 completed the Global Leaders Program, a year-long certificate program for socially-minded musicians and teaching artists spanning the globe.